 Sharing is caring and sharing excellent content will increase your overall engagement metrics.
 For example, Hootsuite posted “34 Twitter Tools You Can Use in Your Marketing Strategy,” which I then posted manually.
 It received high engagement in their Twitter feed, so, I felt it was excellent content to reshare.

 Naturally, promoting my content is priority number one, but layering in outstanding content from others indicates that I have a broader interest in helping individuals succeed.
 Also, it’s a fantastic way to diversify your content.

 17) Share Content from Others Automatically

 Hootsuite allows its users to automatically post articles from RSS feeds on their profiles, which is an awesome way to keep content flowing.
 I recently added several feeds to my Twitter and LinkedIn profiles and hashtags to get noticed.

 18) Email Subscribers and Provide an RSS Feed

 Emailing your subscribers about new posts and updates will prompt them to return to your site.
-Furthermore, enabling an RSS feed will allow users to receive updates from your site.
-To boost your CTRs, consider adding videos to your emails which can lead to a 200% to 300% increase in clicks.
+Furthermore, enabling an RSS feed will allow users to receive updates concerning new posts.
+To boost your email click-through-rates, consider adding videos to your emails.

 19) Participate in Live Events

-Nothing is more authentic than live events through platforms such as Facebook Live, Google Hangouts, Periscope, and others.
-I haven’t done any live events recently, but I did enjoy my experiences and engagements on Blab before they changed their platform’s focus.
-Live video falls into a robust video marketing environment so it can be a viable traffic medium.
+Nothing is more authentic than live events on platforms such as Facebook Live, Google Hangouts, and others.
+I haven’t done any live events recently, but I did enjoy my experiences and engagements on Blab before they shut down.
+Recorded videos from live events can be recycled and used on your website and in emails, courses, and so on.